 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) (e.g. employees, community, suppliers, government, vulnerable What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, The Company has no data for the period but will work on it in the future. groups) programs, and initiatives do you have to manage the material topic?
 Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) The Company has no data for the period but will provide in the future.
 The Company will work for a comprehensive and detailed management approach in the future The Company has no data for the period but will work on it in the future.
 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach Identify risk/s related to material The Company has no data The Company will work for a topic of the organization for the period but will comprehensive and detailed The Company has no data for the period but will work on it in the future. provide in the future. management approach in the future idtale.
-What are the Opportunity/ies Which stakeholders are Management Approach Identified? affected?
-Identify the opportunity/ies related The Company has no data The Company will work for a to material topic of the for the period but will comprehensive and detailed organization work on it in the future. management approach in the future The Company has no data for the period but will work on it in the future.
+Management Approach Identify risk/s related to material The Company has no data The Company will work for a topic of the organization for the period but will comprehensive and detailed The Company has no data for the period but will work on it in the future. provide in the future. management approach in the future What are the Organization's NAVISTA SE Name and America What are the Opportunity/ies Identified?
+Which stakeholders are affected?
+Management Approach Identify the opportunity/ies related The Company has no data The Company will work for a to material topic of the for the period but will comprehensive and detailed organization work on it in the future. management approach in the future The Company has no data for the period but will work on it in the future.